More results...

 There are two common approaches to structuring a Curriculum using Classifications:

-NOTE: At least one classification must exist in order to add subjects
+Note: At least one classification must exist to add Subjects.

 Simple Structure

-To begin, you can Add or Create a new Classification pressing the blue button on the upper – left corner of the Curriculum screen.
+To begin, you can Add or Create a new classification by pressing the blue button on the upper – left corner of the Curriculum screen.

 A pop-up window will appear, allowing you to configure the new Classification.
 Each Classification reflects a type of academic requirement, such as Mandatory and Optional, and defines how its included subjects behave in terms of enrollment rules.

-Add a new Classification pressing the blue button on the upper left corner or Edit an existing one pressing the pencil icon.
+Add a new Classification by pressing the blue button in the upper left corner, or Edit an existing one by pressing the pencil icon.

 Let us see it as a diagram to better understand the structure.
 Classification properties are fully explained in the next step below.